nosweat/stacklogin/README.md

 # stacklogin
 A Mac OS X python script to login to Stackoverflow (Stack Exchange) automatically.

+The script will run as daemon and will be loaded via Launch Agents.

 This was created to achieve "Enthusiast" & "Fanatic" badge.

 #INSTALLATION